 To forecast the revenue of TeaCo, we have first broken the business down to some of its most basic unit economics:

-- The basic idea is that TeaCo's Revenue will be a function of: "Average Revenue per Store ($)" × "# of Stores"
+In terms of TeaCo’s revenue drivers, the basic idea is that revenue is a function of: “Average Revenue per Store ($)” × “# of Stores”.

 Be careful of the units used – as you can see in our model, we explicitly wrote out the units used for each to ensure the reviewer is aware of what units we are using.

-The "Average Order Price" was the unit economic we were working our way down to.
-The order price or average selling price (i.e. "ASP") is usually the minimum level of specificity a LBO Model Test will need you to have.
+The “Average Order Price” was the underlying driver that we were working our way down to.
+The order price or average selling price (i.e. “ASP”) is usually the minimum level of specificity an LBO Model Test will need you to have.

 The purpose of doing this is: you want specific figures to reference (i.e. the average order price increased $X amount and the number of new stores opened was X, rather than revenue will grow X% just because it seems reasonable).

-Now based on these figures, we can build out our case functionalities.
-The three assumptions that will serve as the revenue drivers are the:
+Using those figures, we can build out our case functionalities.
+The following three assumptions serve as our model’s revenue drivers:

 - # of New Store Openings